eshanrnh/UmbracoDocs/16/umbraco-cms/reference/configuration/cache-settings.md

 ## NuCacheSerializerType

-The `NuCacheSerializerType` setting allows developers to specify the serialization format for cached content.
+The `NuCacheSerializerType` setting allows developerys to specify the serialization format for cached content.

 The fastest and most compact format `MessagePack` is used by default.

-An alternate `JSON` option was provided for backward compatibility for the Umbraco cache implementation used from Umbraco 8 to 14 (NuCache).
+An alternatie `JSON` option was provided for backward compatibility for the Umbraco cache implementation used from Umbraco 8 to 14 (NuCache).

 It is no longer supported with the cache implementation from Umbraco 15+ based on .NET's Hybrid cache.

 The option is kept available only for a more readable format suitable for testing purposes.

+Testing this umbarco wrong spelling